discountdevs/Clarity/README.md

 ## What happened to the workshop?

 The old (now obsolete) workshop was unsecure and unstable.
 It has been rewritten, and it now contains none of the original levels.
-Old levels will be ported over soon, and a utility will also be provided for you to convert your legacy maps to proper v2 mapvars.
+If you'd like to convert your old levels to the new format, you can use [Legacy2Mapvar](https://discountdevs.github.io/Legacy2Mapvar/) to convert them, either from the original level share code (commonly referred to as the "clipboard code") or from the level ID, if it was published to the workshop.

 ## What about the development workflow?